 - Intelligent redirection - Intelligent redirection examines screen activity, application commands, endpoint device, and network and server capabilities to instantly determine how and where to render an application or desktop activity.
 Rendering can occur on either the endpoint device or hosting server.

 Adaptive compression - Adaptive compression allows rich multimedia displays to be delivered on thin network connections.
 HDX first evaluates a several variables, such as the type of input, device, and display (text, video, voice, and multimedia).
 It chooses the optimal compression codec and the best proportion of CPU and GPU usage.
 It then intelligently adapts based on each unique user and basis.
-This is intelligently adapted per user, or even per-session.
+This intelligent adaptation is per user, or even per session.

 - Data de-duplication - De-duplication of network traffic reduces the aggregate data sent between client and server.
 It does so by taking advantage of repeated patterns in commonly accessed data such as bitmap graphics, documents, print jobs, and streamed media.
 Caching these patterns allows only the changes to be transmitted across the network, eliminating duplicate traffic.
 HDX also supports multicasting of multimedia streams, where a single transmission from the source is viewed by multiple subscribers at one location, rather than a one-to-one connection for each user.